novedevo/nove.dev/content/skills.md

 I'm not fluent by any means, but I can understand basic sentences with difficulty.
 I'm actively working on improving my grasp of the language by following francophones on social media and listening to French podcasts.

+## Rust
+This is the newest language I've taught myself.
+I've grown to love the strong static type system, and the removal of footguns from C++.
+Rust's guarantees about memory safety and immutability are powerful, and not replicated in any comparably low-level language.

 ### Python
 Python is probably my first (programming) language.
 I taught myself the basics from various websites when I was in grade 6, and used it for various single-file small projects, such as a randomized number-guessing game.